justin-wyh/dataviscourse-ElectricBusDeployment/README.md

 The items are required in the final project submission include:

 (1) process book: (file name: ProcessBook.pdf)
 The process book has been updated compared with the verision we submitted in the milestone stage.
-We modidied some visualization design.
+We modified some visualization design.

 (2) Code:
 All the code files are saved in the folder called ProjectCode.